matheuslino/Weather-App/README.md

 # Weather API
->  Get information about the weather via OpenWeatherMap API.
+Get information about the weather via OpenWeatherMap API.

 ### About
-Simple application applying the basic concepts about NodeJS and ReactJS, through a RESTful API.
+Simple application demonstrating how to integrate Bootstrap classes, Reactstrap Components in a ReactJS project.
 The App dinamically calls the endpoints, getting all data, such as temperature, country, humidity and all other information related.

 ### Developed with:
+* TypeScript
+* Fetch API
 * ReactJS
 * HTML5
 * CSS3
-* TypeScript
 * Bootstrap (reactstrap)
-* Fetch API

 ### Screens
 <img src="src/assets/images/screens.png" width="800">